sanposhiho/gomockhandler/README.md

 # gomockhandler

+**This tool is currently under development.
+If you find any bugs or have feature requests, please feel free to create an issue.**

 gomockhandler handler of [golang/mock](https://github.com/golang/mock), as the name implies.

 Some people often create mock with `go generate` like below.